mcdexio/mcdex-references/en/perpetual.md

 The Mid Price ```x/y``` is not changed after this operation.
 The liquidity provider gets the share tokens of the pool.

-Suppose the trader has no position at first.
-After adding liquidity to the AMM, the trader will have a short position in the margin account.
-However, considering the trader has shares of the long position in the pool simultaneously, the net position size of the trader is still zero.
+When adding liquidity, the provider adds both collateral tokens & long position to the pool: 1.the provider sends collateral to the pool; 2. meanwhile the provider trade as a seller with the pool, which will increase the long position size of the pool.
+After adding, the provider has a short position in his/her margin account and shares of the pool's long position, the net position should be zero.
+However, when other trader trade with the pool, the position size of the pool changes.
+As a result, the provider's net position size is not zero, which is risk exposure.
+The provider gets the trading fee as an incentive.

 ### Remove Liquidity
 Share token holders can remove liquidity from the pool and redeem the share tokens.
 Let s be the trader's share (percent) of the pool.
 To remove liquidity, the trader calls smart contract to do as follows: